marccvictoria/marccvictoria/README.md

 <h1>👋 Hey, I'm Marc!</h1>

 ### 🧭 About Me
-- 💡 I’m interested about AI/ML, software development, and cybersecurity.
+- 💡 I’m interested in AI/ML, software development, and cybersecurity.
 - 📚 Currently pursuing a degree in Computer Science.
 - 🧠 Always curious and excited to learn new technologies.
 - 🌍 Pronouns: He/Him